 Not so Spooky, mom!

 Often the images surrounding us at Halloween are spooky—if not downright terrifying.
 Well, I’ve come up with some adorable felt sets that are way more age appropriate for your toddler or preschooler, while still keeping the fun of Halloween in mind.
 Plus, they build all sorts of fine motor, early literacy and math skills to boot!
-You can learn more about the Witch set here, Frankie here, and Pumpky right here.
-You can also buy them at the links below 🙂
+You can learn more about the Witch set, Frankie, and Pumpky right here.

 Open Ended Art